 When the first trailer for Stranger Things dropped, the main attraction was the disappearance of Will Byers (Noah Schnapp); last seen leaving the Wheelers’ home after a long D&D campaign.
 He is the quietest of the bunch, possibly the most analytic, as most introverts are.
 Yet, he also carries the burdensome experience of trauma after his venture in the Upside Down.
 Most of Will’s scenes in Season 1 focus on his life prior to his disappearance.
 A glimpse into his family life prior to his parent’s divorce suggests this may have been just as traumatic.
 With the company of his older brother, Jonathan (Charlie Heaton), and his friends, Will has found an outlet through music and Dungeons & Dragons.

-Throughout seasons two to three, the turmoil of Will’s connection to the nightmarish Upside Down, still lives in his head.
-Later in season four, we learn Vecna’s influence preys on Will’s insecurities.
+Throughout Seasons 2-3, the turmoil of Will’s connection to the nightmarish Upside Down, still lives in his head.
+Later in season 4, we learn Vecna’s influence preys on Will’s insecurities.
 Then, as he wrestles with his friendships and his identity, he finds himself more distressed; making him feel more alone in the world with few to turn to.
 He finally puts these feelings to words in “Papa” (Season 4, Episode 8), though not directly under his own narrative.
 Instead, he uses Eleven’s name to convince Mike that she thinks highly of him.
 Noah’s heartfelt delivery with urgency and emotion is uncanny; the years of hiding the essence of who Will is catching up to him.